dilayercelik/dilayercelik.github.io/CV.md

 permalink: /CV/
 ---

-More Info can be found on my [LinkedIn](https://www.linkedin.com/in/dilay-fidan-ercelik-682675194/).
+Details can be found in my [LinkedIn](https://www.linkedin.com/in/dilay-fidan-ercelik-682675194/).

 ## Education